utdata/rwd-mastery-assignments/final-project/rubric-long-session.md

 Include the two finished charts that support your story.
 Include screenshots in your story with a link to online interactive versions if there are any.
 If you have a Tableau workbook, either publish it on Tableau Public or export as a Packaged Workbook and share in Drive.

-### Analysis
+### Analysis (200 points)

-Turn in all your analysis work from Workbench, Datawrapper, Tableau or any other method that is not specifically shown in the finished charts below.
+Turn in all your analysis work from Workbench, Datawrapper, Tableau or any other method that is not specifically shown in the finished charts used with the story.